Daynise06/The-True-Cost-of-Fast-Fashion/README.md

 # The True Cost of Fast Fashion Impact

-* **One Sentence Summary** Ex: This repository holds an attempt to apply LSTMs to Stock Market using data from "Get Rich" Kaggle challenge (provide link).
+* **One Sentence Summary** This repository holds an attempt to build a regression model that predicts sustainability scores of fashion items using environmental and labor-impact features from the True Cost of Fast Fashion Impact Kaggle dataset.

 ## Overview

 * This section could contain a short paragraph which include the following:
-  * **Definition of the tasks / challenge**  Ex: The task, as defined by the Kaggle challenge is to use a time series of 12 features, sampled daily for 1 month, to predict the next day's price of a stock.
+  * **Definition of the tasks / challenge**  The challenge is to use item-level fashion data to predict a sustainability score based on factors like CO₂ emissions, water usage, waste generation, and labor practices.
+The dataset helps quantify environmental and ethical impacts of clothing products.
-  * **Your approach** Ex: The approach in this repository formulates the problem as regression task, using deep recurrent neural networks as the model with the full time series of features as input.
-We compared the performance of 3 different network architectures.
+  * **Your approach** The approach formulates the problem as a supervised regression task.
+We trained and compared multiple models including Linear Regression, Random Forest, and XGBoost to predict sustainability scores using environmental impact data and product metadata.
-  * **Summary of the performance achieved** Ex: Our best model was able to predict the next day stock price within 23%, 90% of the time.
-At the time of writing, the best performance on Kaggle of this metric is 18%.
+  * **Summary of the performance achieved** Our best-performing model (XGBoost) achieved an R² of 0.82, with MAE and RMSE significantly lower than baseline linear models, suggesting strong potential for identifying high- and low-sustainability items.

 ## Summary of Workdone

-Include only the sections that are relevant an appropriate.

 ### Data

 * Data:
-  * Type: For example
-    * Input: medical images (1000x1000 pixel jpegs), CSV file: image filename -> diagnosis
-    * Input: CSV file of features, output: signal/background flag in 1st column.
+  * Type: Input: CSV file with environmental and production-related features (e.g., emissions, water, price, labor indicators)
+  * Output: Numeric sustainability score (continuous variable)

-  * Size: How much data?
+* Size:
+  * Total size: ~300 KB
+  * ~1,000 rows (fashion items)

-  * Instances (Train, Test, Validation Split): how many data points?
-Ex: 1000 patients for training, 200 for testing, none for validation
+* Instances (Train, Test, Validation Split):
+  * 70% training
+  * 15% validation
+  * 15% test

 #### Preprocessing / Clean up

-* Describe any manipulations you performed to the data.
+* Removed duplicates and rows with missing sustainability scores
+* Converted categorical features (e.g., brand, product type) using one-hot encoding
+* Scaled numeric features (CO₂, water, waste, price) using StandardScaler
+* Checked for outliers using z-scores

 #### Data Visualization
+* Histograms showed skewed distributions in CO₂ and water usage
+* Boxplots showed brand-level differences in sustainability scores

 Show a few visualization of the data and say a few words about what you see.

 ### Problem Formulation

-* Define:
-  * Input / Output
+* Input: CO₂ emissions, water usage, waste, price, brand (encoded), labor index, product type
+* Output:Sustainability Score (continuous, numeric)

+Models:
+* LinearRegression – for baseline
+* RandomForestRegressor – handles non-linear patterns and feature importance
+* XGBoostRegressor – boosted trees for better generalization and accuracy

+Loss / Optimizer / Hyperparameters:
-  * Models
+* Loss: MSE
-    * Describe the different models you tried and why.
-  * Loss, Optimizer, other Hyperparameters.
+* Grid search and random search used to optimize tree depth, number of estimators, and learning rate

 ### Training

-* Describe the training:
-  * How you trained: software and hardware.
-  * How did training take.
-  * Training curves (loss vs epoch for test/train).
-  * How did you decide to stop training.
-  * Any difficulties?
-How did you resolve them?
+* Python 3.10
+* Jupyter Notebook
+* Scikit-learn, XGBoost, matplotlib

 ### Performance Comparison